MetaMask/SIPs/SIPS/sip-29.md

 ### Snap Implementation

-Two methods are defined in the Snap Assets API:
+Four methods are defined in the Snap Assets API:

 Any Snap that wishes to provide asset information MUST implement the following API: